chep/copilot-chat.el/Readme.md

 Start chatting with `copilot-chat-display`.
 Type your question in `*copilot-chat-prompt*` buffer, then press `C-c RET`.
 You may need to authenticate to github.
 Follow instructions.

 You can select buffers that will be added as context in your prompt.
 Use `copilot-chat-add-current-buffer` and `copilot-chat-del-current-buffer`.
-You can also manage buffer by using `copilot-chat-list`.
+You can also manage buffers by using `copilot-chat-list`.
-Selected buffer will be sent with each prompt until you remove them.
+Selected buffers will be sent with each prompt until you remove them.

 ### Functions